luc4sm0ur4/luc4sm0ur4/README.md

 ### Hi, I'm Lucas Moura 👋

-- 💻 I currently work as an intern at the Companhia Naciol de Abastecimento(CONAB) as IT support.
-In addition, I offer maintenance services for Desktop, notebook and cell phones, such as cleaning and formatting.
+- 💻 I worked as an IT support intern at the Companhia Nacional de Abastecimento (CONAB).
+During my time there, I provided technical assistance and troubleshooting for hardware/software issues.
+I also offer freelance maintenance services for desktops, notebooks, and mobile devices, including cleaning, formatting, and repairs.

+- 🚀 I develop personal projects (solo or collaborative) across diverse fields Including finance tools, free software contributions, cryptocurrency mining experiments, game development, and more.

 - 🔭 I am currently studying Computer Science at the Federal University of Tocantins (UFT).
-- 🌱 I am currently learning about Cybersecurity and computer networks.
+- 🌱 I am deepening my knowledge in Cybersecurity and computer networks through self-study and coursework.

 <div>
   <a href="https://github.com/luc4sm0ur4">